-• The Ministry of Primary and Secondary Education should recruit specialist agriculture teachers from agricultural colleges and deploy them in the primary schools so that they promote the proper teaching of the subject.
-Presently, most of these are deployed in secondary schools in Zimbabwe.

-- For those teachers who did not do agriculture at college, there should be in-service courses and staff development sessions where experts in agriculture should be invited to facilitate and guide the teachers. - The government should assist schools acquire agricultural inputs and implements through being a guarantor for them when they apply for bank loans. - The Ministry of Primary and Secondary Education should consider reviewing its primary school curriculum so that the number of subjects offered is reduced in order to create more time for agriculture which is a very important subject in the lives of children and for the economic survival of a nation.
+- The Ministry of Primary and Secondary Education should recruit specialist Wood Technology teachers from technical colleges and deploy them in the secondary schools so that they promote the proper teaching of the subject. - For those teachers who did not do Wood Technology at college, there should be in-service courses and staff development sessions where experts in Wood Technology should be invited to facilitate and guide the teachers. - The government should assist schools acquire Wood Technology inputs and implements through being a guarantor for them when they apply for bank loans. - The Ministry of Primary and Secondary Education should consider reviewing its school curriculum so that the number of subjects offered is reduced in order to create more time for Wood Technology which is a very important subject in the lives of learners and for the economic survival of a nation.